DataDog/hiring-engineers/answers.md

-Your answers to the questions go here.
-## Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+# Prerequisites - Setup the environment

+- Install vagrant and Virtualbox on Mac
+-Start Vagrant with Ubuntu v.
+16.04
+`vagrant init ubuntu/xenial64`
+`vagrant up`
+`vagrant ssh`

+- Sign up for a Datadog account
+- Install the Datadog agent using the provided command with unique api key:

+`DD_API_KEY=<MYAPIKEY> bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"`

 # Collecting Metrics
+- Add tags in the Agent config file and show a screenshot of your host and its tags on the Host Map page in Datadog.

 `vagrant@ubuntu-xenial:/etc/datadog-agent$ sudo vi datadog.yaml`
 Set the host tags to the following: